 Challenge number Detail of challenge 1 Academic attainment Assessments, observations and discussions indicate that there are inconsistencies and gaps in core subject skills knowledge.
 This is particularly true of writing, which is showing the biggest post-pandemic impact.
 2 Self-regulation and metacognition Discussions with pupils and observations indicate that there are low levels of self-regulation and metacognitive skills.
-Improving these skills will improve pupils' ability to assess personal levels of understanding and subsequent next steps - therefore developing increasingly independent learners 3 Oral skills and vocabulary We have observed a high incidence of speech and language need - 40% of children currently receiving S&L support at school are disadvantaged 4 Attendance Due to isolation and sickness, we have witnessed increased levels of low attendance and punctuality - currently PP/NPP % 5 Social, Emotional and Mental Health Assessments and observations during the lockdown and on the return to school have shown an increase in social and emotional difficulties, including lower levels of confidence and self-esteem and higher incidence of anxiety.
+Improving these skills will improve pupils' ability to assess personal levels of understanding and subsequent next steps - therefore developing increasingly independent learners 3 Oral skills and vocabulary We have observed a high incidence of speech and language need - 50% of children with Communication and Interaction needs are disadvantaged 4 Attendance Following the pandemic, we continue to witness increased levels of low attendance and punctuality 5 Social, Emotional and Mental Health Assessments and observations during the lockdown and on the return to school have shown an increase in social and emotional difficulties, including lower levels of confidence and self-esteem, with higher incidence of anxiety.
 6 Life experiences The pandemic decreased the opportunity for pro-social and enriching experiences outside of school - this is evident through pupil voice conducted summer 2022 7 Home-school relationships and positive home learning Assessment and observations show inconsistent engagement in home learning.